Joshua-Riek/x86-kernel/README.md

 # SuccOS
  A hobby Operating System developed from scratch using i8086 assembly.

+## Documentation
+Please see [`Function Index`](https://github.com/Joshua-Riek/SuccOS/wiki/Function-Index) for some work in progress documentation.

 ## Building source
 Using both Nasm & GCC Cross-Compiler:
 ```sh